boostercloud/booster/docs/documentation/_03-commands.md

 Commands and Command Handlers define the **write** API of your application (highlighted in yellow in the diagram).
 Commands are objects that are sent to the `/commands` endpoint.
 The usage of this endpoint is explained [in the REST API section](09-rest-api.md).

-Instead of a controller, like in a traditional architecture like [MVC](https://www.martinfowler.com/eaaCatalog/modelViewController.html), you define a _Handler_ method, which will be in charge of processing the command, calling any third-party services, performing side-effects, and finally, registering [events](04-events.md).
+Similarly to controllers in a traditional [MVC](https://www.martinfowler.com/eaaCatalog/modelViewController.html) architecture, commands are synchronously dispatched by a _handler_ method, which will be in charge of validating the input and registering one or more [events](04-events.md) in the system.
+While command handlers can run arbitrary code, it is recommended to keep them small, focusing on data acceptance and delegating as much logic to [event handlers](04-events.md).

 > **Note:** Event registration is not mandatory, but we **strongly** recommend registering at least one event for any possible final state, even in the case of a failure, to make your application activity easier to trace and debug.

-A command is a class, decorated with the `@Command` decorator, that defines a data structure and a handler method.
+A command is a class, decorated with the `@Command` decorator, that defines a data structure and a `handle` method.
 The method will process the commands and optionally generate and persist one or more events to the event store.

-To create a command, you can do so manually, or by running the generator provided by the `boost` CLI tool.
+You can create a command manually or using the generator provided in the `boost` CLI tool.
 Let's create a command to confirm a payment:

 ```shell script
 boost new:command ConfirmPayment --fields cartID:UUID confirmationToken:string